imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 <dl>
 <dd>

-Mostly, using {% include bc content='Analysis|Sholl|Metrics & Options' color='white'%} (also listed in the *More » Options...* shortcut), including the number of decimal places reported by the *Sholl Results* table or the usage of scientific notation.
+Mostly, using {% include bc path='Analysis|Sholl|Metrics & Options' color='white'%} (also listed in the *More » Options...* shortcut), including the number of decimal places reported by the *Sholl Results* table or the usage of scientific notation.
 To resize plots, use the *More »* dropdown menu in the *Options* dialog.

 </dd>
 </dl>